Breese-Peyton/Portfolio/README_Portfolio_v1.md

 ```
 /
 ├─ index.html
-├─ Resources/
+├─ assets/
 │  └─ Peyton.png
 └─ README.md
 ```

 > Case matters on the web host.
-If your folder is 'Resources', don’t reference it as 'resources'.
+If your folder is 'Assets', don’t reference it as 'assets'.

 ---